zhengwang522/disaster-response/README.md

 # Disaster Response Pipeline Project

+### Summary

+This project is to analyze disaster data gathered from Figure Eight https://www.figure-eight.com/ to build a model for an API that classifies disaster messages.
+The training data contain about 26000 samples.
+The classification is for multi-label, each new message will be classified into one or more of the 36 disaster categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.